-must
+Area IV - Personal Formation for Ministry

+SA 801 Pentecostal Foundations for Christian Ministry and Study 3 SA 802-80 05 Community of Faith and Ministry Development 4 MDIV Ca pstone 2 21 Ministerial Internship

+Pentecostal Foundations must be taken in the first Fall or Spring term of enrollment.
+If Ministerial Internship does not have a "care component", SA807 Care Practicum (2 hour) must also be completed.

+Remaining Electives (depending on internship)) 17 (20)

-Area IV - Personal Formation for Ministry SA 801 Pentecostal Foundations for Christian Ministry and Study SA 802-805 Community of Faith and Ministry Development MDIV Capstone2 SA 820-821 Ministerial Internship Remaining Electives Pentecostal Foundations must be taken in the first Fall or Spring term of enrollment.
-If Ministerial Internship does not have a "care component", SA807 (Care Practicum-2 hour) m also be completed.
-The second secon TYPICAL MASTER OF DIVINITY PROGRAM SEQUENCE First Year HT 601 Historical Theology I HT 602 Historical Theology II ML 720 Pastoral Ministries or CO 701 Counseling Skills ML 701 Ministry of the Word or ML 702 Expository Preaching NT 501 Pentecostal Explorations of the New Testament OT 501 Pentecostal Explorations of the Old Testament SA 801 Pentecostal Foundations for Christian Ministry SA 802 Community of Faith and Ministry Development SA 803 Community of Faith and Ministry Development WM 701 Foundations for World Mission and Evangelism J-Term Elective (January, June, or July) - Optional Total Credit Hours First Year: 26 Second Year BH 501 Biblical Hermeneutics CF 701 Foundations for Christian Formation or CF 722 Disciple Making Pastor3 SA 804 Community of Faith and Ministry Development SA 805 Community of Faith and Ministry Development TS 601 Pentecostal Spirituality-Theology I TS 602 Pentecostal Spirituality-Theology II TS 630 Theology of the Holy Spirit or TS 641 Doctrine of Holiness Two Electives in exegesis6 Course in Concentration or General Elective J-Term Elective (January, June, or July) - Optional Total Credit Hours Second Year: 26 Third Year HS 650 Church of God History and Polity or Elective SA 820-821 Ministerial Internship 3 or 6 Courses in Concentration or General Electives 11 or 14 Students not declaring an area of concentration J-Term Elective (January, June, or July) - Optional Total Credit Hours Third Year: 22 10tat Creati Hours Intra Year: 22
+TYPICAL MASTER OF DIVINITY PROGRAM SEQUENCE

+First Yea ar HT 601 Historical Theology I HT 602 Historical Theology II ML 720 Pastoral Ministries or CO 701 Counseling Skills ML 701 Ministry of the Word or ML702 Expository Preaching NT 501 Pentecostal Explorations of the New Testament OT 501 Pentecostal Explorations of the Old Testament SA 801 Pentecostal Foundations for Christian Ministry SA 802 Community of Faith and Ministry Development 1 SA 803 Community of Faith and Ministry Development 1 WM 701 Foundations for World Mission and Evangelism or ML/WM760 Foundations for Wholistic Mission

+Second Y lear BH 501 Biblical Hermeneutics 3 CF 701 Foundations for Christian Formation or CF 722 Disciple Making Pastor 3 SA 804 Community of Faith and Ministry Development .1 SA 805 Community of Faith and Ministry Development .1 Pentecostal Spirituality-Theology I TS 602 Pentecostal Spirituality-Theology II 3 TS 630 Theology of the Holy Spirit or TS 641 Doctrine of Holiness 3 Two Elec tives in exegesis 6 Course in n Concentration or General Elective 3 Stud ents not declaring an area of concentration

+Third Year

+HS 650 Church of God History and Polity or Area II Elective 3 MDIV Capstone 2 SA 820-821 Ministerial Internship Courses in Concentration or General Electives Students not declaring an area of concentration

+Total Credit Hours Third Year: 22

+Note: Students who have not completed the biblical language requirement in an undergraduate program must complete an additional 6 credit hours of Greek or Hebrew.
+In this case, the total credit hours needed to complete the MDIV degree program is 80.